fangdai-dear/QuasiParetoImprovement/readme.md

 This repository contains:

 1. This is a code for the work being submitted, we provide only a brief description
-2. This includes model structure, training code, and partial data
+2. This includes model structure, training code

 ## Table of Contents